tfclub/tfclub.github.io/README.md

 Thanks for reading this!

-- Tfclub is hosted at http://phstfc.com
+- Tfclub is CNAME(d) at http://phstfc.com

 - Email: <a href="mailto:luke@lukeaslanian.com">Email Me</a>